kavon/swift-evolution/proposals/nnnn-actor-initializers.md

 Describe alternative approaches to addressing the same problem, and why you chose this approach instead.

+### Deinitializers

+One workaround for the lack of ability to synchronize with an actor's executor prior to destruction is to implicitly wrap the body of the `deinit` in a task.

+TODO: explain why this wouldn't work.

 ## Effect on ABI stability